Dr. Rajkumar: Social themes of movies

 The 1971 movie Kasturi Nivasa charts the rise of modern manufacturing techniques and the ill effects of orthodox approach towards upgradation of technology.
 The 1971 movie Sakshatkara speaks about superstitions and manipulation of beliefs.
 The central theme of 1972 movie Bangaarada Manushya - returning to one's ancestral village - inspired youth to take up agriculture.
 The film also touched on very important topics like rural development, modern agricultural practices and co-operative movement.
 The 1973 movie Bidugade speaks about capital punishment based on circumstantial evidence be done away with.
 The 1973 movie Gandhada Gudi was reported to be the first Indian movie made on the concept of protection of forest and wildlife conservation with a focus on the need to preserve the flora and fauna at a time when the CITES treaty was signed with an aim to reduce the economic incentive to poach endangered species.
-The 1974 movie Sampathige Savaal speaks subtely about the abolishment of Zamindar system by portraying the rich versus poor in a rural backdrop.
+The 1974 movie Sampathige Savaal speaks subtly about the abolishment of Zamindar system by portraying the rich versus poor in a rural backdrop.

 The 1985 movie Jwaalamukhi speaks about marks card forgery.
 The 1985 movie Dhruva Thare speaks about the oppression by the higher class and the need for the minimum wages.
 The 1986 movie Anuraga Aralithu speaks about the implementation of labour reforms in factory.
 The 1987 movie Shruthi Seridaaga made a strong statement against believing horoscope blindly.
 The 1987 movie Ondu Muttina Kathe was a narration on how the value of objects differ across the social strata, especially among the literate and the illiterate.